Who We Are

 Conservation Innovation Fund (CIF) is a finance firm with deep roots.
 Across the country, CIF creates water, carbon and biodiversity “climate assets” to address the regulatory and voluntary needs of its municipal and corporate partners while supporting climate-smart commodity products.
 We currently develop climate assets through three unique initiatives:

-Partners with farmers on a market-based approach to generating scope three supply chain insets for corporations.
+Partners with farmers on a market-based approach to generating scope three supply chain outcome for corporations.

 The Revolving Water Fund